chicago-relaxed-memory/seqcomp/paper/3COVER.md

+Thanks for all of your excellent comments.
+They have greatly improved the paper.
+We have made substantial improvements throughout the paper.
+Here is how we have addressed the required changes:

 > 1. Please add a claim about your Coq formalisation to your paper, and make
 > your Coq proof scripts accessible.
 We noticed a couple of `Admitted' lemmas
 > in your Coq proof scripts; these must be discharged before the paper can be